-erns about committing registry operators to be bound to a new DRP when our contracts with ICANN already require that we tak use.
-The DADRP proposal is premised upon the false assumption that registries are directly responsible for abuse within their TLI stries generally have no direct relationship with registrants and little control over how domains are used once registered.
-As is I in the CCT-RTs own report, registry-level safeguards have proven ineffective at reducing DNS abuse.
-Further, registries with the s of abuse contemplated within the section are a small few, and are readily identifiable without relying upon a third party trigger should be made to the existing compliance function rather than relying upon a whole new procedure to handle enforcement in : of cases, where there is no evidence that such a procedure is necessary or would be effective in achieving its intended aim.
-The DADRP creates uncertainty and potential operational burden for registries without clear benefit.
+We have concerns about committing registry operators to be bound to a new DRP when our contracts with ICANN already require that we take measures to mitigate abuse.
+The DADRP proposal is premised upon the false assumption that registries are directly responsible for abuse within their TLDs; however, registries generally have no direct relationship with registrants and little control over how domains are used once registered.
+As is acknowledged in the CCT-RTs own report, registry-level safeguards have proven ineffective at reducing DNS abuse.
+Further, registries with the concentrations of abuse contemplated within the section are a small few, and are readily identifiable without relying upon a third party trigger.
+Improvements should be made to the existing compliance function rather than relying upon a whole new procedure to handle enforcement in a very narrow subset of cases, where there is no evidence that such a procedure is necessary or would be effective in achieving its intended aim.
+The alternative of creating the DADRP creates uncertainty and potential operational burden for registries without clear benefit.

-again to the over reliance on 'blacklists' in this context.
-Whereas it can be accepted that data sourced from blacklists are useful a actual data remain formally unverified, and underlying evidence remains largely unavailable to any affected party.
-Its with much the continued justification for the use of such sources based on nebulous concepts such as 'widespread use' and 'reputation', rat and verification of the underlying data.
-It has been publicly accepted by ICANN Compliance (ICANN 60 DNS Abuse Reporting & Mit the use of such blacklists alone at the aggregate level, would not be deemed sufficient to ground contractual enforcement, and a to suggest that the same sources are somehow suitable to similarly ground a DRP.
+We also refer again to the over reliance on 'blacklists' in this context.
+Whereas it can be accepted that data sourced from blacklists are useful as red flag indicators, the actual data remain formally unverified, and underlying evidence remains largely unavailable to any affected party.
+Its with much dismay that we note the continued justification for the use of such sources based on nebulous concepts such as 'widespread use' and 'reputation', rather than on actual sound verification of the underlying data.
+It has been publicly accepted by ICANN Compliance (ICANN 60 DNS Abuse Reporting & Mitigation Session) that the use of such blacklists alone at the aggregate level, would not be deemed sufficient to ground contractual enforcement, and as such it is inappropriate to suggest that the same sources are somehow suitable to similarly ground a DRP.

-is DADRP would require a significant outlay of time, energy and resources from the community - especially considering that ther n of "abuse" - with little obvious benefit or return on that effort.
-In addition, this recommendation raises the possibility of invol terpretation of our contracts, which is a proposition that the RySG cannot support.
-Any such step would require a GNSO PDP, at guards
+Developing this DADRP would require a significant outlay of time, energy and resources from the community - especially considering that there is no clear definition of "abuse" - with little obvious benefit or return on that effort.
+In addition, this recommendation raises the possibility of involving a third party in the interpretation of our contracts, which is a proposition that the RySG cannot support.
+Any such step would require a GNSO PDP, at a minimum.